Skip to Content

 • Supports end-to-end traffic encryption using TLS (Transport Layer Security, previously SSL) on those networks that use Secure HTTP (HTTPS) connections.
 When TLS is used, the TLS server certificate used to terminate client connections can be managed centrally on the load balancer, rather than on every individual instance.

-• Supports creation and management of security groups associated with your Elastic Load Balancing, when used in an Amazon VPC, to provide additional networking and security options.
+• Supports creation and management of security groups associated with your Elastic Load Balancing to provide additional networking and security options.

 Data storage

-Harmony uses Amazon S3 for file data storage.
-This data includes transformation schemas, database drivers, plugins and in certain cases, temporary and log files.
+Harmony uses cloud provider object storage for file data storage.
+This data includes transformation schemas, database drivers, plugins, and in certain cases, temporary and log files.

-Harmony uses the Amazon S3 Encryption Client to encrypt data before uploading to Amazon S3.
-Amazon S3 uses one of the strongest block ciphers available: 256-bit Advanced Encryption Standard (AES-256).
-With Amazon S3, every protected object is encrypted with a unique encryption key.
+Harmony uses the cloud provider's encryption client to encrypt data before uploading to the object store.
+Object storage services use one of the strongest block ciphers available: 256-bit Advanced Encryption Standard (AES-256).
+Every protected object is encrypted with a unique encryption key.
 This object key itself is then encrypted with a regularly rotated master key.
-Amazon S3 provides additional security by storing the encrypted data and encryption keys in different hosts.
+Object storage services provide additional security by storing the encrypted data and encryption keys in different hosts.

 Data durability and reliability

-Amazon S3 is designed to provide 99.999999999% durability and 99.99% availability of objects over a given year.
-Objects are redundantly stored on multiple devices across multiple facilities in an Amazon S3 region.
-To help provide durability, Amazon S3 PUT and COPY operations synchronously store customer data across multiple facilities before returning SUCCESS.
-Once stored, Amazon S3 helps maintain the durability of the objects by quickly detecting and repairing any lost redundancy.
-Amazon S3 also regularly verifies the integrity of data stored using checksums.
+The cloud provider object stores are designed to provide 99.999999999% durability and 99.99% availability of objects over a given year.
+Objects are redundantly stored on multiple devices across multiple facilities in a region.
+To help provide durability, PUT and COPY operations synchronously store customer data across multiple facilities before returning SUCCESS.
+Once stored, the object stores help maintain the durability of the objects by quickly detecting and repairing any lost redundancy.
+These services also regularly verify the integrity of data stored using checksums.
 If corruption is detected, it is repaired using redundant data.
-In addition, Amazon S3 calculates checksums on all network traffic to detect corruption of data packets when storing or retrieving data.
+In addition, object store services calculate checksums on all network traffic to detect corruption of data packets when storing or retrieving data.